 At PACE Recovery, we have dedicated ourselves to the pursuit of physical and mental wellness.
-At our on-site gym, each resident has the opportunity to engage in personal training sessions with Ellis Freedman, our Certified Personal Trainer.
+At our on-site gym, each resident has the opportunity to engage in personal training sessions with our certified personal trainer.

 Additionally, residents receive access to a well-equipped Los Angeles gym up to six times each week.
 This fitness center is stocked with state-of-the-art fitness equipment designed to foster the mind-body connection.